Rohang2005/Rohang2005/Readme.md

 ---

 > *I build systems that think.
-Obsessed with the bleeding edge of AI — agents that reason, models that see, pipelines that act.
+Obsessed with the bleeding edge of AI, agents that reason, models that see, pipelines that act.
 Research-driven, builder-minded, always shipping.*

 ---